Group Size

 Trek to Dingboche

-After breakfast, we will descend to Imja River.
+After breakfast, we will descend to the Imja River.
 The trail takes us uphill to Pangboche (3860m) through the lush forest.
 We will visit the Pangboche Monastery.
 The village is also decorated with Chorten and Mani walls.
-The trail allows us an access to Imja Valley.
-We will take steep climb to Pheriche and continue further to Lobuche River.
-The final steepest climb of the day will take us to Dingboche.
+The trail allows us access to Imja Valley.
+We will climb steeply to Pheriche and continue further to Lobuche River.
+The final, steepest climb of the day will take us to Dingboche.
 Agriculture is the chief occupation of locals in Dingboche.
-We can see fields enclosed by stonewall in Dingboche.
-Buckwheat, potatoes and barley are the major crops.
+We can see fields enclosed by stonewalls in Dingboche.
+Buckwheat, potatoes, and barley are the major crops.

 Meals: